mcburton/writing/annotatedbib.markdown

 1. Rosenzweig, Roy.
 2010.
 Clio Wired: The Future of the Past in the Digital Age.
 Columbia University Press (http://books.google.com/books?id=4nivoPD7L40C).
 1. Unsworth, John M. n.d.
 "Cyberinfrastructure for the Humanities and Social Sciences."
 Retrieved June 3, 2009  (http://www3.isrl.illinois.edu/~unsworth/Cyberinfrastructure.RLG.html).

+1. Working together apart (insert cite)
+	- "humanists have access to technology but are in search of questions: What scholarship becomes possible when, from their desktops, scholars can access vast stores of admittedly highly het-erogeneous data together with powerful capabilities for analysis and presentation?"
+	- infrastructure answers the "how" but humanities needs a research program to answer the "what" and "why"
+	- "we have observed four themes that transcend traditional disciplinary boundaries and resonate with major research topics in computer science: scale, language and com-munication, space and time, and social networking."
+	-

 ### What is Digital Humanities?
 A Brief Definition